Luteal phase: everything you need to know about this period of the menstrual cycle

 The corpus luteum is created by theempty shell of the ovum, i.e. a mature ovarian follicle.
 It is a temporary endocrine gland that produces progesterone to make the uterus welcoming and ready for a future embryo.

-If fertilization does not take place, the corpus luteum will deteriorate in around 14 days, before periods occurs.
+If fertilization does not take place, the corpus luteum will deteriorate in around 14 days, before menstruation occurs.

-On the other hand, s'there is fertilization, the corpus luteum will always produce progesterone hormones, at a high rate to allow vascularization and subsequent implantation.
-At the same time, progesterone will make the cervical mucus denser, making it more difficult for sperm to pass through to protect lthe uterus.
+On the other hand, if fertilization does occur, the corpus luteum will continue to produce progesterone hormones, at a high rate to allow vascularization and subsequent implantation.
+At the same time, progesterone will make the cervical mucus denser, complicating the passage of spermatozoa and protecting the uterus.

-What happens in the event of a short luteal phase?
+What happens if I have a short luteal phase?

 If you have a short luteal period, i.e. less than 11 days, this is called luteal insufficiency.
 The same applies if progesterone levels are too low (i.e. less than 0.5 ng/ml).
 In the case of a short luteal period, the chances of conceiving are much lower, and in some cases nil, since embryo implantation is impossible.
 Since progesterone levels are too low, the uterus cannot be ready for pregnancy, as the uterine lining is evacuated before the embryo has had time to implant.

-Insufficient progesterone levels also increase the risk of miscarriage.
+With insufficient progesterone levels, the risk of miscarriage is also much higher.
 Good progesterone levels also enable the fetus to develop properly.

-When we have a short luteal period, we are prone to spotting and have a short menstrual cycle.
+When you have a short luteal period, you're prone to spotting and have a short menstrual cycle.

 How can I lengthen the luteal phase?

-Of course, there are solutions to help extend the luteal phase, or ensure that your body's progesterone levels are sufficient.
-These may include :
+Of course, there are solutions to help lengthen the luteal phase, or else ensure that your body's progesterone content is sufficient.
+These may include

-• Treatment for thyroid disorders (if the problem is a malfunction of the thyroid gland);
+- Treatment for thyroid disorders (if the problem is a malfunctioning thyroid gland);

 What are the symptoms of the luteal phase on the female body?

-Like all other phases, this period brings its own set of symptoms .
+Like all other phases, the luteal phase brings its own set of symptoms .
 There are several ways to tell if you're in this phase:

-• With the increase in hormones, it is possible to have a greater appetite;
+- With the increase in hormones, you may have a greater appetite;

-• The white discharge changes in appearance: during the middle days of the cycle, it becomes more abundant and liquid to facilitate the passage of spermatozoa.
-A few days later, it becomes thicker and opaque;
+- The white discharge changes in appearance: during the middle days of the cycle, it becomes more abundant and liquid to facilitate the passage of spermatozoa.
+A few days later, it becomes thicker and more opaque;

-• Finally, the easiest way to find out if you are in the luteal phase is to calculate your menstrual cycle.
-SIf it's regular, it's all the easier to know which phase you're in.
+- Finally, the easiest way to find out if you're in the luteal phase is to calculate your menstrual cycle.
+If it's regular, it's all the easier to know which phase you're in.

-How to calculate the arrival of the luteal phase?
+How do you calculate the arrival of the luteal phase?

-If you're planning a pregnancy or simply want to get to know your cycle better, it can be useful to learn how to calculate the arrival of your different phases.
-To make life easier, we recommend using a application periods.
+If you're planning a pregnancy or simply want to get to know your cycle better, it may be worthwhile learning how to calculate the arrival of your different phases.
+To make life easier, we recommend using a period app.
 Otherwise, here's everything you need to know to calculate it yourself!

 28-day menstrual cycle

-If your cycle lasts 28 days, then your luteal period lasts 14 days. lThe luteal period begins on day 15 of periods and ends on day 28, with the arrival of the first bleeding from periods.
+If your cycle lasts 28 days, then your luteal period lasts 14 days.
+It begins on the 15th day of menstruation and ends on the 28th day, with the arrival of the first menstrual bleeding.

 Luteal phase for a short cycle

 If your cycle is short, then the follicular phase is shortened and ovulation occurs earlier.
-For example, if your cycle lasts 21 days, this means ovulation takes place on day 7 and the last phase begins on day 8.
+For example, if it lasts 21 days, this means that ovulation takes place on day 7 and the last phase begins on day 8.

 Luteal phase for a long cycle

-Finally, if you have a long menstrual cyclesimply follow the same procedure: remove 14 days from the date of periods to find out the length of the luteal phase.
+Finally, if you have a long menstrual cyclesimply proceed in the same way: remove 14 days from the date of your period to find out the length of the luteal phase.
 With a long cycle, the follicular period is longer and ovulation occurs later.

 What factors can affect the length of the luteal phase?

-Several factors can influence the cycle and shorten the luteal period.
-These include s:
+Several factors can influence the cycle and make the luteal period shorter.
+These may include factors such as :

-• External factors such as stress, excessive physical activity, sleep disorders, eating disorders, overweight and thinness play a role in the secretion of hormones and therefore in the secretion of progesterone;
+- External factors such as stress, intense exercise, sleep disorders, eating disorders, overweight and thinness all play a role in hormone secretion, and therefore in the secretion of progesterone;

-• An insufficient corpus luteum, i.e. the corpus luteum does not develop, leads to low progesterone production and a short luteal period;
+- Insufficient corpus luteum, i.e. the corpus luteum does not develop, resulting in low progesterone production and a short luteal period;

-Can you get pregnant during the luteal phase?
+Can I get pregnant during the luteal phase?

-The fertility window is rather short: you can become pregnant 4 days before ovulation, and 24 hours afterwards.
+The fertility window is fairly short: you can become pregnant 4 days before ovulation, and 24 hours afterwards.
 This window of fertility will depend on the lifespan of the sperm, which lives on average 3 to 5 days in the vagina and cervix, and the egg, which lives around 24 hours after being released.
-That's why it's unlikely to get pregnant during her periods.
+That's why it's unlikely to get pregnant during your period.

 What are the differences between the luteal phase and the follicular phase?

-The luteal period is the period after ovulation, while the follicular phase is the period preceding the ovulatory phase.
+The luteal phase is the period after ovulation, while the follicular phase is the period before ovulation.

 What are the differences between the luteal phase and ovulation?

-The luteal phase follows ovulation.
-During the window of fertility, cervical mucus becomes more liquid, transparent and stringy like egg whites, to let sperm through.
+The luteal phase comes after ovulation.
+During the window of fertility, the cervical mucus becomes more liquid, transparent and stringy like egg whites, allowing sperm to pass through.
 During the luteal period, after the window of fertility, the discharge becomes thicker and much less transparent.

 What impact does the luteal phase have on fertility?

-If progesterone levels are too low or the luteal period is too short, fertility may be affected.
+If progesterone levels aren't high enough or the luteal period is too short, fertility can be impacted.